-Suboxone, or Buprenorphine, is a frequently recommended medication used for opioid dependence treatment.
-In an ideal situation, Suboxone would be prescribed by a Physician, in conjunction with Substance Abuse Treatment, or 12 Step Program.
-Buprenorphine can be administered many ways; the most common include a sublingual strip, a transdermal patch, a subcutaneous injection, or a subdermal implant.
+Suboxone, or Buprenorphine, is a frequently recommended drug used to treat Opioid Dependence.
+Doctors who prescribe Suboxone will often also want to see tandem involvement in Substance Abuse Treatment, or 12 Step Program.
+Buprenorphine can be administered many ways; the most common are:

 Alternatives to Suboxone Treatment in Nevada